 Tungane Broadbent is a Cook Islands artist of international acclaim.
 Her phenomenal ‘Tivaivai’ work was selected for exhibition at the Asia Pacific Triennial, APT5, 2006/07 at the Queensland Art Gallery & Gallery of Modern Art.

-On a trip to Rarotonga in 2005, APT curator Maud Paige was referred to Broadbent and, following a successful meeting, a work was commissioned.
-The full size Tairiiri Tivaivai featuring an intricate ‘fan’ pattern was subsequently purchased for the permanent collection of the Queensland Art Gallery.
+On a trip to Rarotonga in 2005, Diane Moon, Curator, Indigenous Fibre Art and Ruth McDougall, Curator, Pacific Art – Queensland Art Gallery, were referred to Broadbent and, following a successful meeting, a work was commissioned for the Pacific Textiles Project in APT5.
+The full size Tairiiri Tivaivai Manu featuring an intricate ‘fan’ pattern was subsequently purchased for the permanent collection of the Queensland Art Gallery.

 Tivaivai is a Cook Islands contemporary art form with substantial foundations, documenting the history of a pacific nation since the time of the first European contact.
 Originally thought to have been introduced by the wives of Missionaries & Catholic Nuns, the technique of quilting was readily adopted and ‘converted’ to a uniquely Cook Islands methodology.